Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade-prepare.md

 - Correcting unrecognized resource properties
 - Updating deprecated configuration patterns

-Check out our [deprecation references](/reference/deprecations) for a complete list.
+Check out the [autofix readme](https://github.com/dbt-labs/dbt-autofix/) for a complete list of the deprecations it addresses.

 ### Step 1: Create a new branch